claudiatang/intro-to-ios-with-swift/README.md

 1. Open up the starter project file in the folder `StopOrGo` called `StopOrGo.xcodeproj`
 2. In `MainViewController.swift`, create a `IBOutlet` `UIButton` to use for the orange traffic light.
 Call it `amberTrafficLightButton`.
-3. Once you have created the `amberTrafficLightImageView`, open up `Main.storyboard` and navigate to the `MainViewController`.
+3. Once you have created the `amberTrafficLightButton`, open up `Main.storyboard` and navigate to the `MainViewController`.
 4. There is no UIButton to show our red light.
 Create a UIButton (copy and paste is ok, just remember to remove any remaining links to other IBOutlets) and link it to the `redTrafficLightButton` declared in our View Controller.
 5. The green light image view is not connected to `greenTrafficLightButton` in `MainViewController` either.
 Create a connection to it.
 6. Change the text in the UIButton `nextButton` to say "Next"